rkuma183/wilsonmar.github.io/_posts/2016-06-25-api-development.md

 <a href="#SpecMarkup">comments</a>
 recognizeble by a <strong>parser such as Doxegen</strong>.

-There are other extraction programs for each of several competing API specification formats (such as RAML, WADL, and Swagger).
-But <strong>Swagger</strong> seems to be the most popular at this time.

 Programs are getting more mature at reading specs to
 <strong>generate programming code</strong>
 in various programming languages.